Last update 9/07/18

 If you would like to tell us about how you and your adopted friend are doing just e-mail us at firstname.lastname@example.org.

-When she first came she was so frightened but believe it or not Curtis helped her calm down and now she welcomes attention from the volunteers.
-She just needs a little time to trust.
+When he first came he was so frightened but believe it or not Curtis helped her calm down and now he welcomes attention from the volunteers.
+He just needs a little time to trust.

 If interested in adopting you must call 860-827-0381 for a phone interview.